cihuagemu/InterfaceBoardFirmware/README.md

 Programming requires the Silicon Labs IDE and free Keil compiler which can be downloaded from: http://www.silabs.com/products/mcu/Pages/8-bit-microcontroller-software.aspx

-More information can be found in the SingeTact Manual
+More information can be found in the SingeTact manual.

 Note, the source code for calibration is too large for the free Keil license.
 To use this code, purchase a Keil license, then include "calibration.h" from main.c and make sure "calibration.c" is added to the build list.